Babies can start teething as early as 3 months old. Teething typically begins around 6 months.

 Swollen or sensitive gums: The gums may appear red, swollen, or tender to the touch.

-Typical Age Range For Teething, Can Babies Start Teething
+Typical Age Range For Teething, babies start teething

 Most babies start teething between 4 and 7 months of age, with the lower central incisors often being the first to emerge.
 However, some infants may begin teething earlier, around 3 months, while others may not start until after their first birthday.